ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

 I move stuff here from the different sections that is on our radar at the moment.

 - #19871, !5790 boxity analysis.
 See also https://gitlab.haskell.org/ghc/ghc/-/issues/19824#note_353112
-  - Nice idea for a paper: DmdAnal, then Boxity analysis, which infers boxity for parameters and results.
+  - Nice idea for a paper: DmdAnal, (then termination analysis,) then Boxity analysis, which infers boxity for parameters and results.
 - !5667: Nested CPR light, part 2
 - #5075, !4229: CPR for sum types
-  - Maybe we have a shot at fixing this after !5667 lands; I feel like most of its woes were due to CPR'ing lists.
-- Ultimately pick up the SAT work again #18962, but I feel like we need a better story for derived unfoldings here
-  - Maybe new unfolding source?
-Or attach unfolding deriving strategy to InlineRHS.
-On the other hand, it would also be useful for stable unfoldings..
+  - Nearly no regressions after !5667 and simpler analysis code
+- #20111, !6168: Bug in `exprMightThrowPreciseException`
+  - Morally, we need a new `primOpHasExternallyVisibleSideEffects`.
+But that's a huge time sink with large potential for regression (#17653)
+  - So just add `CatchOp` to "the list" for now?
+- #14816, !5349: Drop `reuseEnv` in DmdAnal
+  - I got hung up on improving efficiency of fixed-point iteration which got more costly as a result.
+Should we worry?
+Maybe add GHC.Ix as a regression test and be done with it
+- #19584: Demand Analysis scales quadratically
+  - Many ideas there, but it is much more complicated than it seems.
+Monotonicity issues etc.
+  - !5583 might be a faintly related first step at improvement here
+  - I'm thinking that we need to properly track data dependencies, e.g., the unstable set idea

 # Simplifier and occurrence analysis